-The shelf life of most canned varieties of foods is 2-3 years – so stocking up is generally not a problem.
+The shelf life of most canned varieties of foods is 2-3 years.
+Therefore, stocking up is generally not a problem.
 Although, when shopping online or at discount retailers it is always a good idea to check the dates on the items you purchase.
 One of the benefits of shopping small is that canned food is carefully tracked and rotated within the inventory to ensure maximum shelf life.

 Easily becoming the “unofficial” pet food of the pandemic, freeze-dried foods offer the best of both worlds – lesser processed food AND shelf-stability.
 Generally, these products take up less room and weigh substantially less than kibble and canned food so storage is also a plus.
 This is actually an option many raw feeders use when traveling to cut down on weight and the use of refrigeration and freezing.
 Many kibble, canned and raw feeders actually use freeze-dried as a supplement to regular meals, intermittently replacing meals and/or as treats.

 At first, glance, freeze-dried foods may have the perception of being more expensive, but in fact, may be just as or more affordable than canned and raw food options.
 These foods have had most of their moisture removed, which is also the bulk of the weight and what takes up the most amount of room which gives the perception of less food.
 Instead what you’re left with is a highly nutrient-dense, and likely a higher digestible product which you can choose to add water back to.
-Adding to the list of positives – pets love freeze-dried foods since they are typically higher in meat and are generally much more palatable.
+Lastly, pets love freeze-dried foods since they are typically higher in meat and are generally much more palatable.

 Most of these products have expiration dates of 2 years or more – however, there is evidence on the human side to suggest that these foods have shelf lives of 20-30 years.
 Not something we would recommend planning on, but if the situation was dire, they are an option.

-As of the date this article is published, we are likely entering a meat shortage for human supply, which will impact the pet food supply.
-The supply chain is being taxed due to slaughter and packing outlets closing due to workers being infected with COVID-19.
-This is already creating a domino effect on the number of animals that will be bred and raised for consumption – furthering the shortage for months to come.
+As of the publication date of this article, it is likely that a meat shortage will affect the pet food supply.
+The closure of slaughter and packing outlets due to COVID-19 infections among workers is taxing the supply chain.
+This, in turn, is already having a domino effect on the number of animals that will be bred and raised for consumption.
 Farmers and ranchers do not want to invest in raising animals that they will be unable to send for slaughter – a grim aspect of the reality we are facing.

 If you have visited a grocery store recently you know our meat prices are rising, and this will likely happen for raw pet products too.
-If you don’t feed raw and think you are safe, it’s not the case – as this will impact all pet food types, it will likely be seen in raw and fresh food categories first.
+If you don’t feed raw and think you are safe, it’s not the case.
+While this will impact all pet food types, it will likely be seen in raw and fresh food categories first.

 Stocking up more than a couple of months’ worth, depending on the quality of the packaging may yield some of the same problems we see with kibble.
 Fats within the raw are susceptible to oxidation, and nutrient loss as time passes.
 If you have the ability to stock up, you may also want to consider supplementing with freeze-dried foods that have a longer shelf life.